 I would have to say that Reeder comes pretty close (even closer with the new ‘Readability’ feature) and FlipBoard has the right idea but suffers from content refresh issues.
 I think an ideal reading experience is one that is concerned with the end user reading, not using a cool interface (i.e. Flud and Pulse).

 I believe the issue behind the falling iPad magazine sales is due to a perception of value.
 People don’t want to pay the same for a digital version of a magazine.
-The expectation is that because there was no printing cost and distribution is ‘easier’ then it should be reflected in the price.
+The expectation is that because there was no same day printing london cost and distribution is ‘easier’ then it should be reflected in the price.
 I am not saying this is my opinion, but why I think there is a downward trend right now.

 I like Project, the format is cool.
 I think it suffers from weird user interface issues (buttons don’t look like buttons, etc).
 But all in all I like the multimedia feel.
 The file size alone is huge.
 First you have to download it then it was to ‘install’.
 Hopefully HTML 5 will start to drive these sort of things.